datafolklabs/drest/doc/source/quickstart.rst

     response = api.users.get()
     if response.status != 200:
-        print 'Uhoh.... we didn't get a good response.'
+        print "Uhoh.... we didn't get a good response."

 The data returned from a request is the data returned by the API.
 This is